-Don’t let all the potential holiday chaos clutter out the joy of December.
-Here are great tips from Josie Ortega on how to make room for Christmas peace.
+Don't let all the potential holiday chaos clutter out the joy and peace of December.
+Here are great tips from Josie Ortega on how to make room for Christmas and a peaceful advent.

-So I want to give you an invitation this Advent season.
+So I want to give you an invitation this season while you await the coming of Christmas.
 Not to an event, or a project, but to an idea: Make Room.

 One of our family’s favorite Christmas books is Tomie de Paola’s The Night of Las Posadas, which depicts an Advent tradition that migrated from Spain to Mexico and the Southwestern United States.

 De Paola’s book is set in Santa Fe, where paper lanterns line the town square and Mary and Joseph lead a procession of singers.
 María y José knock on doors, sometimes rejected, sometimes ignored, hindered by devils.
 (Boo!
 Hiss!
 Says the crowd.)
 Finally, at the conclusion of Las Posadas—posada means hotel or inn—Mary and Joseph find a place at the stable in Bethlehem, where Jesus is born.